Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/Integrate-dpg-and-apiview-in-sdk-automation-pipeline.md

       require:
         - ../../../../../azure-rest-api-specs/specification/deviceupdate/data-plane/readme.md
       ```
+   2. For exceptions which still use `input-file`, replace the value of `input-file` to include the latest swagger in the PR.
+The value can be calculated same as `require` block.
 5. SDK automation script generates SDK with the modified `autorest.md` or `README.md`.
 6. SDK Automation Pipeline Framework creates ApiView based on the generated SDK.
 7. Add comments about the sdk generation result and created ApiView to swagger PR.